 Iranian, Indian, and Turkish holdings represent particular strengths of the collection, with works numbering 200, 175, and 95 respectively.
 Mrs. Grey’s engagement with the art and artists of Iran was especially impassioned, and her collection includes major works by the country’s most important artists active in the 1960s and ’70s, such as Parviz Tanavoli, Hossein Zenderoudi, and Faramarz Pilaram.
 Her first trip to Iran in 1960 coincided with the second national biennial of modern art held in Tehran, and she described the experience as “an eye-opener.”
 In her visits to artists’ studios—in Iran and elsewhere—she found what she was looking for: artists who were not just practicing age-old traditional arts, often geared for the tourist market, but instead those eager to break away from clichés and contribute to the changing world around them.
 Representing the largest grouping of contemporary Iranian works outside Iran, Mrs. Grey’s collection provides a unique resource for—as well as a record of— the history of modern Iranian art.
 Many works from the collection were featured in the groundbreaking exhibition “Between Word and Image: Modern Iranian Visual Culture,” mounted at the Grey Art Gallery in 2002, as well as the accompanying book, Picturing Iran: Art, Society, and Revolution, published by I.B.
 Tauris.

 In 1970 Mrs. Grey began viewing one of the first attempts to broadcast university-level courses on television.
 Called Sunrise Semester, the series appeared on CBS.
 Three mornings a week, at 6:00 am, NYU professor Peter Chelkowski lectured on Persian history.
-On one of Mrs. Grey’s periodic trips to New York to visit her brother, who was a pastor at St. Luke’s Chapel in Greenwich Village, she contacted Professor Chelkowski to discuss their shared enthusiasm for Persian culture.
+On one of Mrs. Grey’s periodic trips to New York to visit her brother, who was a vicar at St. Luke in the Fields Episcopal church in Greenwich Village, she contacted Professor Chelkowski to discuss their shared enthusiasm for Persian culture.
 From this initial contact, a link was forged.
 With the inaugural show at the Grey Art Gallery in 1975, NYU was able to exhibit both the art it had acquired over the years and the modern Asian and Middle Eastern works received from the Grey Foundation.